jmarsico/rsma2018/README.md

 # diot2018
-Repo for the Website for Designing for the Internet of Things (Undergrad) - CMU Spring 2018
+Repo for the Website for Reactive Spaces and Media Architecture (Undergrad) - CMU Spring 2018